TimonLukas/polynomial.js/README.md

 ```

 ## Tests
 To run the tests, simply type `npm run test`.
 For coverage run `npm run cover`. `istanbul`, `mocha` and `chai` are included as dev dependencies.

+## Credits
+Many thanks to:
+* [Daniel Fischer](http://stackoverflow.com/users/1011995/daniel-fischer) on StackOverflow.
+He wrote all the code that makes this library work, I just gave it a nice API and published it.
+All credit goes to him!
+* [Tobias Rahloff](https://github.com/trahloff) helped me out with tests and all that.
+Without him I most likely would have never published this!